EMS, how often?

 Elevated levels of CK in the bloodstream are a key diagnostic feature of rhabdomyolysis.
 When CK is released from damaged muscle tissue, it can cause damage to other organs, including the heart, liver, and lungs, leading to additional complications.

-EMS fitness, CK levels, and rhabdo:
+EMS fitness, CK levels, and Rhabdo

 EMS fitness is known to elevate CK levels, specifically CK-MM levels.
 This is a well-known fact and has made many doctors in other countries a bit cautious about recommending EMS workouts.